IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 An initial query is made (often over HTTPS, sometimes with a POST, but the method is immaterial) to a vendor system that knows whether or not an update is required.

 The current firmware model of the device is sometimes provided and then the authoritative server provides a determination if a new version is required, and if so, what version.
-In simpler cases, an HTTPS end point is queried which provides the name and URL of the most recent firmware.
+In simpler cases, an HTTPS endpoint is queried which provides the name and URL of the most recent firmware.

 The authoritative upgrade server then responds with a URL of a firmware blob that the device should download and install.
 Best practice is that firmware is either signed internally ({{-SUITARCH}}) so that it can be verified, or a hash of the blob is provided.

-An authoritative server might be tempted to provided an IP address literal inside the protocol: there are two arguments (anti-patterns) for doing this.
+An authoritative server might be tempted to provide an IP address literal inside the protocol: there are two arguments (anti-patterns) for doing this.

-The first is that it eliminates problems to firmware updates that might be caused by lack of DNS, or incompatibilities with DNS.
+The first is that it eliminates problems with firmware updates that might be caused by lack of DNS, or incompatibilities with DNS.
 For instance a bug that causes interoperability issues with some recursive servers would become unpatchable for devices that were forced to use that recursive resolver type.

 The second reason to avoid a DNS in the URL is when an inhouse content-distribution system is involved that involves on-demand instances being added (or removed) from a cloud computing architecture.